Technical innovation, market evolution and the changing face of entertainment.

 Marketing and advertising have a role to play too.
 There are opportunities for product placement and story integration provided that supports a richer storytelling experience for the consumer.
 Additionally, where brand awareness is more the objective, rather than explicitly driving sales, brands have the opportunity to help fund the content creation process directly.

-Technological advances are giving us access to content creation tools that enable richer storytelling though process and methodology efficiencies, empowering storytellers with real-time information and learning-based decision making; democratising the marketplace so as to give new participants a space to have their say.
+Technological advances are giving us access to content creation tools that enable richer storytelling though process and methodology efficiencies, empowering storytellers with real-time information and learning-based decision making; democratising the marketplace to give new participants a space to have their say.

-However, we must remember that innovation and technology is a means to an end and should not just act as a novelty factor or passing fad.
+However, we must remember that innovation and technology is a means to an end and should not just act as a novelty factor or fad.
 The best technology is hidden, letting creativity take the driving seat.
 Putting the consumer first.

 * SCREEN WARS: THE BATTLE FOR EYE SPACE IN A TV-EVERYWHERE WORLD MEDIA | 01-04-2015